Battle of Xiao: Before the Battle

-The battle at Xiao
+Battle

 The Duke Xiang of Jin learned what Qin was trying to do.
 He was annoyed because he knew that Qin was not only trying to conquer Zheng but also trying to challenge the authority of Jin.
 To give Qin a lesson, Duke Xiang of Jin allied with the Jiang Rong tribe (a Rong people living in the Han River valley) to launch a campaign against Qin.
 They planned to ambush Qin in the Xiao Mountains which was on the route of Qin's retreat.
 The army of Qin led by those three generals were still retreating from Hua, and they were not prepared to fight against the mighty Jin.
 These two forces collided at Xiao.
 The Jin army was superior and easily won the battle.
 Three generals of Qin were all captured by Jin.

 After that, Wen Ying, who was a concubine of Duke Wen of Jin, also a daughter of Duke Mu of Qin, entreated Duke Xiang of Jin to release the three generals so that they would be punished in Qin, which was the desire of Duke Mu of Qin as she said.
 Her entreaty was accepted by Duke Xiang of Jin and the three generals were released and went back to Qin later.

 When the three generals returned, Duke Mu of Qin put on white clothes to wait for them, crying that it was all his fault because he had not listened to Jian Shu's advice.
 Therefore, the three generals were not punished by Duke Mu of Qin.

 As a result of this battle, Jin solidified its status as the most powerful state in northern China for the next several decades.
 Qin suffered a significant loss.
 About 30,000 men, most of whom were elite soldiers in the army, were killed in the battle.
 For a long period of time after the battle, Qin had no power to continue its eastward expansion.
 Instead, they turned around and began to expand towards the west.
 During this process, they clashed with several barbarians and nomadic groups and conquered several smaller states in the west and northwest.
 The westward expansion helped Qin to build up its power and laid the root for its being a strong state and the eventual unification of China.